UNESCO World Heritage Sites of Iran

 Shahre Sokhte stands as a testament to the dawn of urban civilization, offering valuable insights into the transition from rural communities to early cities.
 The remains of this ancient city provide archaeologists and historians with a remarkable window into the past, shedding light on the socio-cultural and economic complexities of an early urban society.
 The site’s layout and infrastructure provide evidence of a structured city plan, with distinct areas for residential, commercial, and religious activities.
 Exploring Shahre Sokhte allows us to better understand the foundations of urbanization and the development of early civilizations.

-A Wealth of Treasures: Unearthing Luxury and Artistry
+Luxury and Artistry

 The excavations at Shahre Sokhte have yielded a wealth of treasures, showcasing the affluence and sophistication of the ancient inhabitants.
 Among the discoveries are precious and semi-precious stones, reflecting the city’s trade connections and its residents’ appreciation for opulence.
 Exquisite onyx wares and intricately crafted jewelry highlight the artistry and skilled craftsmanship of the era.
-Notably, the find of the first artificial eye serves as a testament to the advanced medical knowledge and ingenuity of the city’s inhabitants.
+Notably, the finding of the first artificial eye serves as a testament to the advanced medical knowledge and ingenuity of the city’s inhabitants.

-Medical Marvels: Uncovering Ancient Surgical Techniques
+Ancient Surgical Techniques

 One of the most intriguing discoveries at Shahre Sokhte is the evidence of ancient surgical practices.
 The excavation unearthed a remarkable skeleton bearing marks of surgical intervention, providing valuable insights into medical knowledge and practices of the time.
 This extraordinary find demonstrates the early mastery of surgical techniques and offers a glimpse into the advanced healthcare systems that existed within the ancient city.
 It stands as a testament to the ingenuity and resourcefulness of the inhabitants, who sought innovative ways to heal and improve the quality of life.

-18. Cultural Landscape of Meymand
+Cultural Landscape of Meymand

 Nestled amidst rocky landscapes, this extraordinary village has been home to semi-nomadic agro-pastoralist communities for over 12,000 years.
 Discover the remarkable handmade houses that dot the terrain, a testament to the ingenuity and artistic prowess of our ancestors.
 Meymand Village stands as a living testament to human resilience and the enduring beauty of a bygone era.